 “I can definitely understand that.
 It makes sense that you’re struggling to challenge beliefs that you grew up with, especially when there are many cultural and media narratives as well as your personal experiences reinforcing them.
 Can you also understand the way that I’ve learned to think and believe about therapy?”

 Be honest and clear about your concerns

 Share with your partner about your reasons for thinking they could use support.
 Remember to stay present with your personal experience and fears- Sharing these things with vulnerability will encourage them to be vulnerable as well.
-Explain with concrete examples how you feel going to therapy would benefit them, you, and your relationship and help them envision how this could impact things in a positive way, leading to less conflict, more joy, peace, deeper understanding and commitment.
+Explain with concrete examples how you feel going to therapy would benefit them, you, and your relationship.
+You can help them envision how this could impact things in a positive way, leading to less conflict, more joy, peace, deeper understanding, and commitment.
 Connect it to a change you know they would enjoy.
 It is also important to share with them vulnerably in a non-critical way what it would mean to you if they were to continue to refuse to consider therapy.
-Invite them into understanding how alone, discouraged, and hopeless you might feel about resolving your issues and about your larger feelings toward your partner and the relationship.
+Invite them to understand how alone, discouraged, and hopeless you might feel about resolving your issues and about your larger feelings toward your partner and the relationship.

 What you might say…